tafaust/terraform-provider-peekaping/docs/provider.md

+---
+page_title: "Provider: Peekaping"
+description: |-
+  The Peekaping provider is used to interact with the Peekaping monitoring API.
+---

 # Provider Configuration

 The Peekaping provider is used to interact with the Peekaping monitoring API.
 The provider needs to be configured with the proper credentials before it can be used.